mastercomfig/hud-db/README.md

 ![Annotated GitHub commit page highlighting where the hash is shown](https://media.discordapp.net/attachments/1068126772811534417/1070118137296584835/image.png)

+### Update Helper

+If you would like to update your HUDs more efficiently, there is an Update HUDs workflow you can run under your repo's Actions tab.

+Click the `Run workflow` button and enter your HUD ID.
+You can also update multiple HUDs at once by separating each HUD ID by a space.

+This workflow will then get the latest commit from your HUD repo and automatically create a commit for you that you can PR.

+Note that you have to give Actions permission to modify your repository.
+Go to `Settings > Actions > General > Workflow Permissions` and select `Read and write permissions`.

 ### HUD Pages

 This is Markdown displayed in the description box of your HUD page.
 Similarly to the other files, you use your HUD ID as the name for your `.md` file.